 - Thoroughness – If your pet is anesthetized, we will be able to do tartar scaling which means we scrape above and below the gum to remove tartar build-up.
 We will also be able to find dental diseases that your pet may be enduring.

-What to Expect During an Anesthetized Dental Cleaning
+What to Expect During an Anesthetized Dental Cleaning for Pets

 At Ponderosa Vet Clinic in Colorado Springs, we understand how scary anesthetizing your animal may be for you.
 At Ponderosa Vet Clinic in Colorado Springs, we understand how scary anesthetizing your animal may be for you.
-Because of this, we want to ensure that you know the steps we take, guidelines set by the AAHA, to put your mind at ease during the process.
+Because of this, we want to ensure that you know the steps we take, the guidelines set by the AAHA, to put your mind at ease during the process.

 1. Blood Work